Union Carriage & Wagon

 Union Carriage & Wagon (UCW) is a rolling stock manufacturer in South Africa.
+It presently functions as one of the two South African subsidiaries of the French rolling stock manufacturer Alstom.

 History

 Union Carriage & Wagon was established in 1957.
 Initial shareholders were Commonwealth Engineering (51%), Budd Company (25%) and Leyland Motors (12%).
 By 1965, Budd and Metro Cammell Weymann held a combined 41% shareholding which they sold to Anglo American plc and General Mining.
 In December 1969, Commonwealth Engineering reduced its shareholding to 42% with the other two shareholders each owning 29%.

 Having initially built carriages, in 1964, UCW delivered its first electrical locomotives to the South African Railways, the South African Class 5E1, Series 2.
 The Class 5E1 was also the first electrical locomotive to be produced in quantity in South Africa.

 In 1974, UCW entered the international market with orders from Angola and Zambia.
 In 1976, UCW received its first Asian order for twenty Type E100 electric locomotives for Taiwan Railways Administration (TRA), based on a GEC design.
 In addition, the TRA E1000 push-pull trainsets were also manufactured jointly by UCW, GEC-Alsthom, Tang Eng Iron Works of Taiwan and Hyundai Rotem of South Korea.
+In 1993, UCW formed a joint venture with Siemens Mobility, SGP Verkehrstechnik and China Steel Corporation to manufacture 216 cars (36 6-car sets) of C321 metro cars for the Bannan Line of Taipei Metro, the first of which entered service in 1999.

 Rolling stock for Gautrain is assembled at the UCW plant in Nigel under a partnership agreement between Bombardier Transportation and UCW.

 In 1987, Commonwealth Engineering Parent company Australian National Industries sold its shareholding to Malbak Limited.
 In October 1996, the business was sold to Murray & Roberts.
 In February 2013, UCW was purchased by Commuter Transport Engineering.
+In April 2016, Alstom acquired 51% shares and renamed the company Alstom Ubunye.